MohamadRezaRS/askcael-demo/README.md

 - **Query expansion (HyDE)** — for vague or comparison-style queries, an LLM generates a hypothetical full-length summary before embedding, closing the gap between short queries and long stored summaries
 - **Retrieval** — vector similarity search against the MSSQL-stored embeddings, returning the top-N nearest movies
 - **Re-ranking** — a second LLM pass re-scores the retrieved candidates against the original user intent, correcting cases where embedding similarity alone picked a merely-adjacent result
-- **Self-correction** — a confidence check on the final candidate set; if retrieval quality looks weak, the system says so explicitly rather than confidently recommending a poor match
+- **Self-correction** — a confidence check on the re-ranked candidates; if quality looks weak, the pipeline retries once — broadening the search or regenerating the query expansion — before falling back to a final response with an explicit low-confidence caveat if the retry still doesn't produce a strong match.
+The retry is capped at one attempt to keep response time bounded.
 - **Response generation** — the LLM turns the anchor movie, retrieved candidates, and original query into a natural-language recommendation, instructed to reference only the retrieved candidates (no invented titles)

 LangChain is used here specifically because it has existing abstractions that map onto these concepts (hypothetical-document embedding for query expansion, contextual compression / re-ranking retrievers, and graph-based orchestration for the self-correction loop) — the goal is to use those idioms rather than reimplementing this control flow from scratch.